On the complement of nef divisors on projective manifolds: Introduction

-\begin{corollary1} Let $X'$ be a complex projective manifold, $\dim X'>1$, $Z$ be a connected analytic subset of codimension one that is the support of an effective nef divisor, $X:=X'\setminus Z$.
-Then $X$ is Hartogs if and only if any compact analytic set of codimension one of $X$ is removable. \end{corollary1}
+\begin{corollary1} Let $X'$ be a complex projective manifold, $\dim X'>1$, $Z$ a connected analytic subset of codimension one supporting an effective nef divisor, $X:=X'\setminus Z$.
+Then $X$ is Hartogs if and only if every compact analytic subset of $X$ of codimension one is removable. \end{corollary1}

-For example, if a quasi-projective manifold $X=X'\setminus Z$ as above does not have any compact complex analytic subsets of codimension one, then it is Hartogs.
+For example, if a quasi-projective manifold $X=X'\setminus Z$ as above has no compact complex analytic subsets of codimension one, then it is Hartogs.

-In the last section (Section \ref{examples}) we consider a few examples where $D=Z$ is non-singular curve with $Z^{2}=0$ on the following projective surfaces: ruled, projective K3, Enriques and abelian surfaces.
+In Section \ref{examples} we consider an example where $D=Z$ is a nonsingular curve with $Z^{2}=0$ on a ruled surface.

-\textbf{Notations.} A \textit{divisor} means a Cartier $\mathbb{Z}$-divisor.
-The Iitaka dimension of the divisor $D$ is denoted by $k(D)$ and the numerical dimension of the divisor $D$ is denoted by $\nu(D)$.
-The linear equivalence of the divisors $D,D'$ is denoted by $D\sim D'$.
-Definitions see, for instance, in \cite{Nak}.
+In Section \ref{conclusion} we discuss the Question for effective but not necessarily nef divisors and the case of K\"ahler manifolds.